-The seasonal flu is highly contagious and a public health threat.
+The seasonal influenza (flu) is highly contagious and a public health threat.

 How sick a person gets may vary from person to person with certain groups at a higher risk for serious consequences.